Batman: The Long Halloween: Plot

 Months later, on Christmas Eve, Gilda is packing boxes to leave Gotham but takes one box to her furnace, containing a pistol, a hat, and what appears to be her husband's clothing.
 As she burns the items, she thinks about how she took it upon herself to start the Holiday killings to try to end Falcone's hold on Gotham and reduce her husband's workload so that they would have time together.
 She has the wild suspicion that Alberto was lying, instead choosing to believe that Dent himself had taken up the killings on New Year's Eve and that the two were finally working together by sharing secrets.
 Nevertheless, she is content with Alberto as their scapegoat, knowing the authorities are incapable of finding the other Holiday killer without Dent on their side and states that she still believes her husband can be cured.

 Background

 The project was sparked when group editor Archie Goodwin approached Jeph Loeb and Tim Sale at San Diego Comic-Con and asked if the two of them wanted to do more Batman work.
 Jeph Loeb has stated that the genesis of the story was influenced by writer Mark Waid, who, when told that Loeb was working on a story set in the Year One continuity, suggested focusing on Harvey Dent's years prior to becoming Two-Face, as that had not been depicted in depth since the original Year One story.
+Goodwin gave the comic its title after fellow writer Mike Friedrich suggested telling it over 13 issues from Halloween to Halloween, which also became an integral part of the story.

+Collected editions

+The entire series has been collected in trade paperbacks, a hardcover, an absolute edition, a noir edition, a deluxe edition, and a DC Compact Comics edition.